There She Is!!: Step two: "Cake Dance"

 The second short in the series, "Cake Dance" (떳다 그녀!! step 2. - 케이크 댄스), was released on the SamBakZa website on February 25, 2005.
 Its soundtrack is the Korean pop song "Happy Birthday to Me" by Bulldog Mansion.

 Like its predecessor, it is carried by classic manhwa style elements, but also includes considerable amounts of full-animation action.
 Nabi carries Doki's birthday cake across various obstacles including a gang of rabbits, the Jjintta Set, who attack him out of Yi-ho's mistaken belief that Nabi forced Doki into the relationship.

 It is also worth noting that near the end of the short, Doki and Nabi (as well as the rest of the party) are ejected from the café, after Doki publicly shows affection for Nabi.
 The owner of the cafe clearly shows a bias against inter-species relationships, by displaying an "anti-intermarriage" sign on the door.
-This foreshadows some of the events which occur in step four of the series.
+This foreshadows some of the events that occur in step four of the series.
 In the end, Nabi runs into a younger female rabbit, whom the viewer is led to believe is in the same predicament that Nabi was in when the episode began, and he offers to help her safely navigate the streets with her cake (likely the same little girl who runs past in the very first scene, being teased by a rabbit boy with a fish, probably making fun of her for liking a cat).